facebook/stylex/packages/cli/README.md

 ### Config File

-You can specifiy a `.stylex.json` config file and pass it to the CLI.
+You can specify a `.stylex.json` config file and pass it to the CLI.

 ```json
 {